 - Intensity reference.
-For gas-phase applications, the Intensity Reference is the calibration gas for the associated method.
-For LNG applications, the Intensity reference is a Calibration Reference Standard (CRS) intensity calibration sample. - Method to calibrate.
+For gas-phase applications, the Intensity Reference is the calibration gas for the associated method. - Method to calibrate.
 When a gas is selected as the intensity reference, then the secondary choice of "Method to Calibrate" specifies which analytical method the calibration applies to.
 When the Intensity Reference selection is instead a broadband calibrator such as the Raman calibration accessory (HCA), then there is no secondary choice of method to calibrate.

-For gas-phase analyses, if the Reference Gas composition does not contain the correct components for the Method, an error message occurs.
+For gas-phase analyses, if the reference gas composition does not contain the correct components for the Method, an error message occurs.
 Select the correct reference to remove the error message.